IkariamPro/empire-overview/README.md

 In case of problems please perform a reset in the tab "Settings".

 ### History:
-Please find change log in [CHANGELOG.md]
+Please find changelog in [CHANGELOG.md]

 [CHANGELOG.md]: https://github.com/IkariamPro/empire-overview/blob/master/CHANGELOG.md